WVURAIL/dspira/_posts/2020-08-14-DetailedLNAInstructions.md

 categories: ['Receiver Electronics']
 order: 2
 meta_description: "Build the DSPIRA low-noise amplifier with component-by-component soldering instructions, circuit diagrams, and demonstration videos."
+equipment: "The LNA parts list, circuit board, components, soldering tools, and assembly materials listed in the instructions."
+preparation: "Use this route when building an amplifier.
+Review soldering steps and arrange appropriate tools and supervision before assembly."
 ---

 ## First: Order the Components of the LNA